dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet version number.
   The currently defined versions are 3 and 6.
+  Any new One-Pass Signature packet version should be registered in the registry established in {{signed-message-versions}}.

 - A one-octet signature type.
   Signature types are described in {{signature-types}}.